-511 Gallery is no longer accepting applications for our Summer Internship 2019 Program.
+511 Gallery is now accepting applications for our Fall Internship 2019 Program.

 Job Title: Gallery Associate

 511 Gallery is a salon-style contemporary art gallery located in the Chelsea district of Manhattan.
 We represent and exhibit art by contemporary artists who work in all media, including sculpture, photography, painting, and site-specific art.
 We have an extensive practice, 511 Projects, for secondary market and curatorial work.
 In our secondary market, we deaccession and acquire art of the nineteenth and twentieth centuries on behalf of both public and private collections.
 The artwork that we represent is diverse and wide-ranging.
 A current major project is representation of the Yvonne Pène du Bois McKenney Estate, a collection of over 300 works by American Modernist Guy Pène du Bois.
 In our curatorial practice, we propose, organize, and bring to full realization exhibitions for museums, art centers, and corporate venues.
 In 2018, 511 Projects co-curated a major art exhibition with the Art Students League and Hirschl and Adler Gallery, The Masters: Art Students League Teachers and Their Students.
 The primary mission of both 511 Gallery and 511 Projects is to place fine art in public institutions.